Power Line Communication and Sensing Using Time Series Forecasting: Conclusions

 \section{Conclusions}

-We have designed a \textit{first-of-its-kind} PLC-based universal cable anomaly detector using time series forecasting and statistical test of prediction errors.
-Our low-cost solution repurposed PLC modems to also enable monitoring the grid system to ensure its smooth operation and improve its resilience by reusing the channel state information inherently estimated by the modems.
-Our method, which combines forecasting with the post-processing of prediction errors based on Mahalanobis distance, produces a robust cable anomaly detection performance.
-Our solution is also applicable across various network conditions and can operate without prior domain knowledge of the anomaly, network topology, type of the cable, or load conditions.
+We have designed a~\textit{first-of-its-kind} PLC-based universal cable anomaly detector as~a~smart grid sensing solution using time-series forecasting and statistical test of prediction errors.
+Our low-cost solution repurposed PLC modems as sensors to also enable monitoring of the~grid system to ensure its smooth operation and improve its resilience by reusing the~channel state information inherently estimated by the~modems.
+Our method, which combines forecasting with the~post-processing of prediction errors based on Mahalanobis distance, produces a~robust cable anomaly detection performance.
+Further, our solution is applicable across various network conditions and can operate without prior domain knowledge of the~anomaly, network topology, type of~cable, or~load~conditions.